Showing Spotlights 65 - 72 of 87 in category All (newest first):

 Nov 29th, 2007

-Experts and the public generally differ in their perceptions of risk.
+The benefits of new technologies, whether they are new medical treatments, an innovative approach to farming or new ways of generating energy, almost always come with some new risks as well.
+In the emerging stages of a new technology, experts and the public generally differ in their perceptions of risk.
 While this might be due to social and demographic factors, it is generally assumed by scientists who conduct risk research that experts' risk assessments are based more strongly on actual or perceived knowledge about a technology than lay people's risk assessments.
-In the case of nanotechnology, surveys show that most people are not familiar with it.
-The public perception of an emerging technology will have a major influence on the acceptance of this technology and its commercial success.
+Nevertheless, whether the risks are real or not, the public perception of an emerging technology will have a major influence on the acceptance of this technology and its commercial success.
 If the public perception turns negative, potentially beneficial technologies will be severely constrained as is the case for instance with gene technology.
-It seems plausible that the evaluation of new technologies, such as nanotechnologies, is guided by people's theories and values.
-For instance, people for whom the technological revolution is associated with positive outcomes - and who are not afraid of possible negative side effects of technological progress - may assess nanotechnology applications more positively than people for whom negative effects outweigh positive effects.
-Researchers in Switzerland conducted two studies which examined how lay people and experts perceived various nanotechnology applications and how companies address the public's concerns.
+It is not surprising that a new study found that, in general, nanoscientists are more optimistic than the public about the potential benefits of nanotechnology.
+What is surprising though, is that, for some issues related to the environmental and long-term health impacts of nanotechnology, nanoscientists seem to be significantly more concerned than the public.